All first-year, degree-seeking applicants, are eligible to be considered for merit scholarship!

 vi.
 Dismissal from the institution for any reason.

-Students who fail to maintain points i, ii, iv or v due to extraordinary cirumstances such as severe health issues, may make special appeal to the VETU professional board to defer their scholarship.
+Students who fail to maintain points i, ii, iv or v due to extraordinary circumstances such as severe health issues, may make special appeal to the VETU professional board to defer their scholarship.